tpwres/teczki-polskiego-wrestlingu/content/a/grand-timeline.md

 #### 2023

 * PTW holds their [fourth major show](@/e/ptw/2023-06-25-ptw-4-mystery.md) in Wrocław in June, in [Czasoprzestrzeń](@/v/czasoprzestrzen.md) - the same venue as MZW.
-The difference in budget and production value, as compared to their previous major shows, is stark.
+The difference in budget and production value, as compared to the rather minimal and utilitarian MZW, is stark.
 * In September, MZW and PpW hold a [co-branded show](@/e/ppw/2023-09-23-ppw_mzw-zadnych-granic.md) in Wrocław, in the exact same venue, making history as the first such act of collaboration in Poland.

 #### 2024

 * PpW buys a full-size wrestling ring from Supron, the same one he bought for PPWF back in 2003.
 * PTW holds their [infamous lottery](@/o/ptw.md#the-lottery).
 This marketing stunt ultimately backfires, losing the organization money.
 Many of their talent, [fed up and conflicted](@/a/ptw-crisis.md) with the organization, [leave](@/a/ptw-exits.md).
-* After exiting PTW, a group of their former talent starts [Legacy of Wrestling](@/o/low.md)
+* After exiting PTW, a group of their former talent starts [Legacy of Wrestling](@/o/low.md).
+The group soon announces its first show to be held in December.
 * PTW downscales heavily, both in roster size and ambitions, relocates to Kozłów.
 The Underground series loses its monthly routine.
 {% end %}